wso2/docs-is/en/docs/apis/session-mgt-rest-api.md

 # User's Session Management API Definition - v1

 ???
-Note "Click For Instructions"
+Note "Click for instructions"
     Before invoking the session management REST APIs, create some sessions for the user.
 You can create active sessions for the users as follows.
        1. Register a service provider in the WSO2 Identity Server so that the authentication for the application will be handled by the Identity Server.
        2. Login to the application with valid credentials.
-    Do the following to try out the REST APIs with your local instance of WSO2 Identity Server.
+    Follow the steps given below to try out the REST APIs with your local instance of WSO2 Identity Server.

        1. Click on **Authorize** button and provide desired values for authentication.
        2. Expand the relevant API operation and click the **Try It Out** button.